Authenticating to Google Cloud by using an AWS EC2 instance profile and workload identity federation

 The idea behind Workload identity federation is to set up a trust relationship between Google Cloud and an AWS account that lets applications exchange their AWS credentials against Google credentials by following a four-step process:

-2. Use the credentials to create a GetCallerIdentity token.
-As we discussed in a previous post, a GetCallerIdentity token is a JSON document that contains the information that we’d normally include in a request to the AWS GetCallerIdentity endpoint, including a valid request signature.
+token is a JSON document that contains the information that we’d normally include in a request to the AWS GetCallerIdentity endpoint, including a valid request signature. - Pass the

 The following diagram illustrates the process: